vdircio/MediFinds/README.md

 ## Demo

-The website is free to use at http://209.38.130.148:4173/ but it will take some time to retrieve results given that data retrieval and summarization is done in time
+The website is free to use at http://209.38.130.148:4173/ but it will take some time to retrieve results given that data retrieval and summarization is done in real time